 Step 3: Choose your immigration program

-Another program that has been hugely successful is the Atlantic Immigration Pilot, which is aimed at helping skilled workers relocate to Nova Scotia, New Brunswick, Newfoundland and Labrador and Prince Edward Island.
-A new program which will be launching in March 2020 is the Agri-food Pilot, which will help you immigrate to Canada if you are highly skilled and experienced in the farming and meat processing sectors.
+Another program that has been hugely successful is the Atlantic Immigration Pilot, which is aimed at helping skilled workers relocate to Nova Scotia, New Brunswick, Newfoundland and Labrador, and Prince Edward Island.
+A great new program that was launched in March 2020 is called the Agri-food Pilot, which can help you immigrate to Canada if you are highly skilled and experienced in the farming and meat processing sectors.

 Step 4: Localize Your Resume

-Later down the line, you will also have an ECA (Educational Credential Assessment) to verify your qualifications as well as ensure that your Candian employer gets an LMIA (unless it is stipulated that your occupation does not require one).
+Later down the line, you will also have an ECA (Educational Credential Assessment) to verify your qualificationsas well as ensure that your Canadian employer gets an LMIA (unless it is stipulated that your occupation does not require one).
 An LMIA or Labour Market Impact Assessment gives your employer permission to hire you as a foreign worker.

 Step 5: Start the Job Hunt

-Alternatively, you can also find job listings on the Canadian government job site, Job Bank or Provincial websites.
-The RINP also has designated web pages with jobs specifically tailored to the needs of the program.
+Alternatively, you can also find job listings on the Canadian government job site, Job Bank, or Provincial websites.
+The RINP (the Rural and Northern Immigration Pilot) also has designated web pages with jobs specifically tailored to the needs of the program.

-With so many employment opportunities and 70+ immigration programs and visa options to choose from, the process can become quite overwhelming and confusing.
+With so many jobs in Canada to choose from and 70+ immigration programs and visa options to choose from, the process can become quite overwhelming and confusing.
 But it doesn't have to be.
 By using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only improve your chances of success in the Canadian visa application process, but you will get expert advice on which program is best for your specific needs.
-Our RCICs are highly qualified and are granted permission by the Candian government to assist you with your eligibility evaluation, review all your documents and application forms and submit them for you.
+Our RCICs are highly qualified and are granted permission by the Candian government to assist you with your eligibility evaluation, review all your documents and application forms, and submit them for you.